vincenteof/vincenteof-obsidian/400 - Zettelkasten/Lighter Points.md

 So again the key factor is FDV.
 Hyperliquid is a good reference.
 Its FDV is about 47B.
 If its FDV is 2B, about 1/20 of hyperliquid, the point value becomes about 50.
 But this seems the highest expectation of the community.

 Since Lighter doesn't have fee on retail, so OI and TVL may be better metric than trading valume.
+For these metrics, Hyperliquid is about 14.5 times to Lighter.